 With new skincare ingredients and products hitting the market every day, it can be hard to keep up with how you’re supposed to use all of them.
 There are a lot of ingredients that can enhance the effects of one another, and there are also some that can be harmful when they’re mixed together.
-Nicaminamide and Vitamin C, for example, should not be used together.
-But can you use Niacinamide with hyaluronic acid?
-Let’s find out!
+And as two super popular ingredients, can niacinamide and hyaluronic acid be used together?
+Let’s fine out!

 One of the most common questions I get is “can you use niacinamide and hyaluronic acid together?”
 It’s a fair question because you may have seen some rules about Niacinamide and products that you should not use with it.

 So luckily for you, I’ve set out to be your skincare bff.
-So keep on reading to answer your question – can you use niacinamide with hyaluronic acid?
+So keep on reading to answer your question – can hyaluronic acid be used with niacinamide?

 What Is Hyaluronic Acid